• Skip to content

 Holding down a second job can not only detract from job responsibilities and focus but can also have an adverse effect on the employee’s health.

-What can organizations can do to manage moonlighting employees?
+What can organizations do to manage moonlighting employees?

-Employers should focus on managing employee performance and ensure that employees are meeting job requirements and completing employee goals.
+Employers should focus on managing employee performance and ensuring that employees are meeting job requirements and completing employee goals.

 But most importantly, the organization should be meeting its business goals, and if an employee is not pulling their weight to support those goals, there should be a conversation that asks the question – why?